 - Training for negotiating teams, government and other interested parties.

-Created in June 2016, the Observatory is committed to engaging a wide variety of stakeholders to help strategise and develop the UK’s post-Brexit international trading environment.
+Created in June 2016, the UKTPO is committed to engaging a wide variety of stakeholders to help strategise and develop the UK’s post-Brexit international trading environment.
 It will endeavour to do so in a manner that benefits all in the UK, and is fair to the UK, the EU and the world.

 UK Trade Policy Observatory, Briefing Paper 1: The World Trade Organisation: A Safety Net for a Post-Brexit UK Trade Policy?